REEDLondon/inns-court/README.md

 * Marginal notes from original documents have been maintained in REED transcription style, so that `<note type="marginal" place="margin_left">` or `<note type="marginal" place="margin_right">` is meant to recognize that placement in the document.
 This notation is not meant for display purposes at this point.
 * Long and editorial endnotes are placed inline in CWRC-Writer.
 Where in the printed collection references within long and endnotes to other records are indicated by page number, wherever possible those interleaved notes are now recognized with a `<ref target="#">` to that/those objects within the CWRC collection.
 * Lists are marked up using TEI list element - http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-list.html, containing items.
 * Tables are marked up using TEI table element http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-table.html.
 Where information in a table cell is right- or center-aligned in the original transcribed document, the cell is tagged thus: `<cell rend="right">Summa £10</cell>`.
+For presentation' sake, these cells are also given the @role "data", so that they right-align in CWRC.
 Complicated tables that include curly braces or are similarly not easily represented in TEI are marked with `@rend="right_brace"` or similar.
 Where a table-cell contains currency the cell should be tagged `<cell role="data">`.
 The REED London CSS will then right-align that amount.

 <a name="semantic-markup"></a>
 ### Semantic Markup